Chart Color Schemes

 Wattle Grove shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 31.9% currently enrolled in formal education.
-This includes 11.7% in primary education, 7.9% in secondary education, and 5.8% pursuing tertiary education.
+Educational participation is high, with 31.9% currently enrolled in formal education, including 11.7% in primary, 7.9% in secondary, and 5.8% in tertiary education.

 Frequently Asked Questions - Education